bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2019-05-21-newsletter.md

       accept data from random peers, so non-net relay doesn't necessarily change the trust model.

-   - A [panel][mcf future ln] by Will O'Beirne, Lisa Neigut, Alex Bosworth with moderation by Leigh Cuen discussing the future of LN, mostly the short-term and medium-term conclusion of current development efforts surrounding the LN 1.1 specification.
+   - A [conversation][mcf future ln] between Will O'Beirne, Lisa Neigut, Alex Bosworth with moderation by Leigh Cuen discussing the future of LN, mostly the short-term and medium-term conclusion of current development efforts surrounding the LN 1.1 specification.
 There are no hyped